IAnalyzeGenomes/CallVars/README.md

 ## 12) Variant filtration for somatic variants using GATK VariantFiltration

 This step performs filtering as discussed in step 11 for Somatic variants.

-# <ins>Customizing and Scaling CallVars:</ins>
-CallVars is configured to run with parameters listed in config.yaml file, which is attached in this repository.
-You can change parameter values in config file to customize the workflow to your needs.
-You can also add list of your samples in config file to scale the workflow.

 # <ins>Setting up a working directory to run CallVars:</ins>
 All the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.